 Risky Behaviors

 Social exclusion can also lead to risky behaviors such as substance abuse, self-harm, and even suicide.
 These behaviors can be a way for teenagers to cope with the emotional pain of social exclusion.
-Since the adolescent years can be a vulnerable time, teens may not feel safe enough to disclose their feelings to their parents, including the immense pain that being bullied causes.
+Since adolescence can be a vulnerable time, teens may not feel safe enough to disclose their feelings to their parents, including the immense pain that being bullied causes.
 It is very imperative for your teen to feel safe and heard during this time so they can process the pain.

 Addressing Social Exclusion